infracamp/infracamp/docs/mission/index.md

 [document work in progress]

-## Why should enterprises engage in open-source framework development
+## Why enterprises engage in open-source framework development

 - Open-source prevent developers from reinventing the wheel.